Married but lonely.

 However, it didn’t take a long time before I was feeling the effects of an emotionally lonely marriage.

-Even when a husband and wife are together every day, they can each be lonely by themselves.
+When a husband and wife are together every day but aren’t connected emotionally, they can each be lonely by themselves.

 Marriage without any emotional connection is a lonely marriage.